 The more popular method of travel, however, is by furgon.
 These are basically minibuses or minivans which are privately owned, and travel back and forth between certain places, with no set time or schedule.
 You can flag a furgon down anywhere on its route, and get it to drop you off at any point along the way that your heart desires.

 Weirdly considering the leap-of-faith style of transport around here, I never had any problems at all getting around.
 In fact, being used to sitting on Southern Rail trains in the UK for hours worth of delays and missed connections, using public transport in Albania was like something out of a dream.
 Whenever I needed something, a vehicle magically appeared; maybe my luck was just extra specially in, but I was seriously impressed!

 Day trips from Saranda

-Using Saranda as a base to explore the rest of the Albanian Riviera, is a great idea, and as I was only in Albania for a short time, I’d definitely go back to explore more of the surrounding area.
-Further along the coastal road from the crystal blue waters of Ksamil and the surrounding areas, Butrint is the largest archaeological park in Albania, and contains Greek, Roman and Byzantine ruins, plus some beautiful forests and stunning views of the Ionian Sea.
+Using Saranda as a base to explore the rest of the Albanian Riviera is a great idea, and as I was only in the country for a short time, I’d definitely go back to explore more of the surrounding area.
+Further along the coastal road from the crystal blue waters of Ksamil and the surrounding areas is Butrint: the largest archaeological park in Albania.
+This badboy contains Greek, Roman and Byzantine ruins, plus some beautiful forests and stunning views of the Ionian Sea.
 It was the first place in Albania to be listed as a UNESCO world heritage site, and is only a short bus ride from Saranda.

 Related: 24 Hours in Gjirokastër, Albania